Learn About the 2022 Police Fitness Test and Learn How to Easily Reach the Next Stage of Your Application

 General Weight Training

 Weight training is a powerful way to build strength and endurance.
 Make sure that you start slowly and build up to the weight that you need.
-You need to be able to complete at least one set (8-13 repetitions), with whatever weight you choose.
-If you can’t, you need to lower the weight.
-Build it up until you can complete the higher weight-level.
+You need to be able to complete at least one set (8-13 repetitions), using whatever weight you choose.
 If you want to increase your muscular endurance, then aim for a slightly lower weight, but complete at least 15-20 repetitions.

-We touched on this before, but it’s worth running through the details again.
-Start by timing yourself and run the 1.5 mile without stopping.
+Start by timing yourself and run the 1.5 miles without stopping.
 Check your time.
 If you can’t complete the full 1.5 miles without stopping, then you need to first work on this.
-Make a note of how far you were able to run, without stopping, and keep making notes of this every time, aiming to increase it with every run-through, until you can complete the full 1.5 mile.
-Once you can do this, you need to aim to increase your time with every run.
+Make a note of how far you were able to run, without stopping, and keep making notes of this every time, aiming to increase it with every run-through, until you can complete the full 1.5 miles.
+Once you can do this, you will need to increase your speed with every run.

 Muscular Endurance Self-Test

-If you think you’re ready, make sure that you test yourself, before you book that test.
-Make sure that you can do at least 33 or more straight-body pushups, within 1 minute, in order to test your endurance.
-If you can do this, you have a statistically good chance of passing this portion of the test.
+Make sure that you can do at least 33 or more straight-body pushups, within 1 minute.
+If you can do this, you have a good chance of passing this part of the test.

 Muscular Strength Self-Test

-If you think you’re ready, make sure that you test yourself, before you book that test.
-Make sure that you can perform one repetition (on the bench press), using weights that are at least 80% of your bodyweight.
-If you can’t lift this percentage of your body weight, for at least one repetition, then you’ll likely have trouble with this portion of the test.
+Make sure that you can perform one repetition (on the bench press), using weights that are at least 80% of your body weight.